Sculpture & Decorative Arts

 Associate Curator

 Jeffrey is a specialist of decorative arts focusing on the Getty Museum’s collections of Italian maiolica, French ceramics, European glass, and medieval and Renaissance stained glass.
 He shares the responsibilities of managing the collection of 17th- and 18th-century European decorative arts.
-Educated at the University of Cincinnati and Case Western Reserve University, Jeffrey joined the Getty Museum in 1991.
+Educated at the University of Cincinnati and Case Western Reserve University, Jeffrey joined the Getty Museum's Department of Sculpture and Decorative Arts in 1991.
 He has worked on a number of exhibitions, including Casting Nature: François-Thomas Germain’s Machine d’Argent (2006) and Canterbury and St. Albans: Treasures from Church and Cloister (2013).